What Is the Opiate Detox Bridge Device?

 By reviewing the noted symptoms above, and understanding that the Bridge Device reduces the instance, severity and length of time of the recurrence of these symptoms, the benefits of use are self-evident.

-Other factors weighed to assess the length of use required include a patient’s current state of health, as well as the duration of the opioid addiction.
-The NSS-2 BRIDGE device is designed to be operational for up to 120 hours (5 days), with some periodic rest included.
+Other factors weighed to assess the length of use required include a patient’s current state of health.
+Also, the duration of the opioid addiction.
+The NSS-2 BRIDGE device is operational for up to 120 hours (5 days).
+Some periodic rest included.
 For most patients, this protocol is sufficient.

 However, there are other benefits to Bridge Device use.
-Many people who have attempted opioid rehab in the past will cite the arduous detox process as the obstacle in their road to recovery.
+Many people who have attempted opioid rehab in the past will cite the arduous detox process.
 Because the device shortens the length and severity of detox, patients are better equipped to focus on other aspects of treatment, such as behavioral and holistic therapies, as well as learning healthier coping mechanisms.
 As patients enter into this phase of treatment, they receive the foundational tools needed to build their recovery through a more timely and favorable approach.